4d/docs/website/translated_docs/es/API/zipArchiveClass.md

 #### Description

-The `ZIP Create archive` command <!-- REF zipArchive.ZIP Create archive.Summary -->creates a compressed ZIP archive object and returns the status of the operation<!-- END REF -->.
+The `ZIP Create archive` command<!-- REF zipArchive.
+ZIP Create archive.
+Summary -->creates a compressed ZIP archive object and returns the status of the operation<!-- END REF -->.

 You can pass a 4D.File, a 4D.Folder, or a zip structure object as first parameter: